davidwparker/programmingtil-webgl/0013-resize-square/README.md

 ## CONCEPTS:

-* Resizing a square canvas
+* Resizing a square canvas with a 1:1 aspect ratio

 ## RESOURCES: